Restaurants on St. Martin and St. Maarten -

 Open for lunch & dinner

-Classic, delicious French Cuisine and seafood with a special twist.
-L´Escargot - that´s over 30 years of excellent dining in a vintage gingerbread Creole house.
-There is a choice of 8 different styles of snails on the menu, and house favorites include Rack of Lamb, Langouste, and Roasted Duck.
-Some of their desserts have been award winning.
-Friday night, they feature "La Cage aux Folles", a lively dinner cabaret show.
+Classic, French Cuisine and seafood with a special twist served by owners Joel & Sonya.
+L´Escargot stands for over 45 years of a special dining experience in a 180 years old vintage gingerbread Creole house.
+The menu offers a wide range from different styles of snails to house favorites including Rack of Lamb, Langouste, and Roasted Duck and homemade desserts.
+Friday nights, they feature "La Cage aux Folles", a lively dinner cabaret show.

 -- Dining in the Simpson Bay area - in the heart of Dutch St. Maarten --